alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 #### Overview

-Custom domains are configured by our cdn-route service which uses a CloudFront distribution to proxy and/or cache requests to your application.
+Custom domains are configured by our cdn-route service which uses a CloudFront distribution to proxy and/or cache requests to your app.

 #### Caching

-CloudFront uses your application's `Cache-Control` or `Expires` HTTP headers to determine [how long to cache content](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html).
-If your application does not provide these headers, CloudFront will use a default timeout of **24 hours**.
+CloudFront uses your app's `Cache-Control` or `Expires` HTTP headers to determine [how long to cache content](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html).
+If your app does not provide these headers, CloudFront will use a default timeout of **24 hours**.
 This can be particularly confusing as different requests might be routed to different CloudFront Edge endpoints.

 While there is no mechanism for GOV.UK PaaS users to trigger a cache clear, [GOV.UK PaaS support](https://www.cloud.service.gov.uk/support) can.
 Cache invalidation is not instantaneous; Amazon recommends expecting a lag time of 10-15 minutes (more if there are many distinct endpoints).

-You can configure CloudFront to forward headers to your application, which causes CloudFront to cache multiple versions of an object based on the values in one or more request headers.
+You can configure CloudFront to forward headers to your app, which causes CloudFront to cache multiple versions of an object based on the values in one or more request headers.
 See [CloudFront's documentation](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/header-caching.html#header-caching-web) [external link] for more detail.
 This means the more headers you forward the less caching will take place.
 Forwarding all headers means no caching will happen.

 ### Authentication

-Cookie headers are forwarded to your application by default, so cookie-based authentication will work as expected.
+Cookie headers are forwarded to your app by default, so cookie-based authentication will work as expected.
 Other headers, such as HTTP auth, are stripped by default.
 If you need a different configuration, see the guidance on [Forwarding Headers](/deploying_services.html#forwarding-headers).

 ### Further information